hildjj/node-websequencediagrams/README.md

     -s, --style   Output style (one of: [default, earth, modern-blue, mscgen, omegapple, qsd, rose, roundgreen, napkin, magazine, vs2010, patent])
+    -r, --root    The base URL for the service, which defaults to "http://www.websequencediagrams.com".
+It can be modified
+                  to suit your needs, if you have a private installation.
     -k, --key     WebSequenceDiagrams API key.
 Key can also be specified with the WSD_APIKEY environment variable.
 Requires a premium account.
 See https://www.websequencediagrams.com/order.html